Páirc Esler: Reopening

 GAA President Nicky Brennan (second from left) cuts the ribbon at the official re-opening of Páirc Esler.

 With work now completed on the ground, with a new covered stand and floodlighting facilities, the ground hosted its first Ulster Senior Football Championship Match since 1999 when Cavan visited the stadium for a preliminary round replay on Sunday 20 May 2007, which the home side won 0–15 to 0–11.
 In June it held a first-round Ulster Championship clash with Monaghan and a first-round qualifier game with Meath – Down lost both games.

-On 8 October 2007, the new stand was officially opened by GAA president Nickey Brennan, just before the start of the Senior Football Championship Final between Mayobridge and Longstone, which ended in a draw.
-Mayobridge won the replay, and their fourth title in a row.
-The 26 October saw the official switch-on of the floodlights, which was marked by the division one league final between Kilcoo and An Riocht.
-An Riocht won the game by 3 points, with AFL star Martin Clarke scoring 2–1 in the final.
-It has now hosted Dr. McKenna cup matches in 2008 in which Down played and beat Cavan, UUJ and beat Donegal 5–14 to 0–13.
-In the same year they won the final which was played in Casement Park, Belfast.
-Down V Derry, and later in the championship first round beat soon-to-be All Ireland SFC Champions Tyrone, the only team that year to do so in the championship.
-In 2025 the ground has seen an update of lights and in recent months has hosted major All Ireland Games including, Down v Louth, Dublin Derry and Down v Galway.
+On 8 October 2007, the new stand was officially opened by GAA president Nickey Brennan, just before the start of the Senior Football Championship final between Mayobridge and Longstone.
+The game, which ended in a draw, precipitated a replay that was won by Mayobridge.

+The official "switch-on" of the floodlights occurred on 26 October 2007, which was marked by the division one league final between Kilcoo and An Riocht.
+An Riocht won the game by 3 points.

+The ground hosted a number of Dr. McKenna cup matches in 2008 in which Down played and beat Cavan, UUJ and beat Donegal 5–14 to 0–13.
+In the same year, Down won the final which was played in Casement Park, Belfast.

+During 2025, the ground saw updates to its lights and hosted a number of All-Ireland games including, Down v Louth, Dublin v Derry and Down v Galway.